ErikDeBruijn/seed-split/README.md

 - When using an envelope, these tips may be useful to secure the envelope: http://www.wikihow.com/Secure-an-Envelope
 - Distribute the envelopes
-- Remove the generated files "component-I-decrypt.txt" and "encryption-cypher.txt"
+- Remove the generated files "component-I-decrypt.txt" and "encryption-cypher.txt".
+  On most computers, a file is put in the trashbin or "unlinked" but it stays on disk.
+There's secure remove for that.
+On OS X `rm -P file.txt` will overwrite the file with zeros before unlinking it.

 Optional steps:
 - You can repeat the process, so that you have some redundancy so that for